rat-c/custom-network-blocklist/README.md

 You can use the `blocklist.txt` for Pi-Hole by using the Web admin GUI > Settings > Blocklists.

+## Automated fixing of wordlist

+I have added a github action which sorts, removes duplicates and empty spaces from the wordlist, before re-commiting it with every push in the /main branch.

 ## Disclaimer
 The files in this repository were created and modified by me for my own personal use and come with no guarantee to work for you.
 I provide these files "as-is" and offer no support whatsoever to get them working.
 It's always good to have multiple blocklists if you're relying heavily on those.